karlhulme/sengi/workspaces/sengi-docstore-dynamodb/README.md

 }
 ```

 DynamoDB can create secondary indexes but these are not quite analogous to secondary indexes on Mongo, Cosmos or RDBMS systems.
-In DynamoDB a secondary index is essentially a copy of the original table with (a) a subset of the columns, and (b) a different singular sort key.
+In DynamoDB a secondary index is essentially a copy of the original table with (a) a subset of the columns, and (b) a different partition and sort key.
 This presents a few limitations for Sengi:

 * You can only order on a single sort key.
 A secondary sort will need to be done in memory by the client.
 * You must filter based on the hash key before the sort key is applied.
 If there is no sensible hash key to use, perhaps because you want to filter across the whole dataset, then you can use the `docType` field as a hash value.
 In this scenario you'll only have 1 partition so it's important not to project too many fields into it.